akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 And add a *Bean* component to your route.
 In the properties of that component set *Ref* to the id of the bean *DocumentSender*

 And all of a sudden our 2Do list now looks like this
-- The ID of a folder where our document will finally land in Liferay :heavy_check_mark:
+- the ID of a folder where our document will finally land in Liferay :heavy_check_mark:
 - the document file :heavy_check_mark:
 - a JSON with the documents name :heavy_check_mark:
 - a multipart/form-data body with the *file* object and the *document* JSON :heavy_check_mark: